scionassociation/scion-deployment_I-D/draft-meynell-scion-deployment.md

 * Maintaining cryptographic material
 * Certificate issuance

-## Security Incident Handling - this could go into the Security section

 # Establishing and running a SCION network

 ## Prerequisites - e.g. AS number, running existing intra-domain protocol if applicable

 ## How to join an ISD

-## Obtaining an SCION AS number and AS certificate
+## Obtaining a SCION AS number and AS certificate

 ## Setting up the Control Services (Beacon, Path and Certificate servers)

-## Availability & scalability
+Also cover Availability & scalability of such services.

 ## Setting up SCION border routers

-## Customer site deployment (native, SCION-IP gateway, SCION-enabled application)
-## Configuring path (segment) attributes/parameters (and how do customers select paths) - this could be a separate section
+## Configuring path (segment) attributes/parameters

+How do customers select paths?

 ## SCION & Network Address Translation

 ## Software Change Management

-# Adding and removing networks from an Isolation Doman
+# Adding and removing networks from an Isolation Domain

 ## Adding a new Core network

 ## Removing an existing Core network

 ## Changes between existing Core networks

 ## Adding a new non-Core network

 ## Removing an existing non-Core network

 ## Changes between Core network and non-core network

 # Connecting to other Isolation Domains

-**There doesn't seem to be much/any documentation on what needs to be done to set-up inter-ISD communication, or how AS ‘peering’ works across different ISDs.**
+## Inter-ISD Governance

 * Inter-ISD Governance (is this applicable?)
 * Inter-ISD Policy Development & Maintenance
 * Inter-ISD Path selection

-# SCION-IP Gateway Deployment

-**Is this section needed for this Internet Draft?
-Could it go in the ‘Adding and removing networks from an Isolation Domain’ section?**

-# End Host Deployment

-**Is this section needed for this Internet Draft?
-Could it go in the ‘Adding and removing networks from an Isolation Domain’ section?**

 # Performance Monitoring

-**This is outlined in the 'Best Practices for SCION ISD Operations but is this strictly needed for an Internet Draft?
-Most/all networks should be monitored as a matter of good operational practice, and unless SCION networks need to meet stated parameters, is this section actually required?**

 # Security Considerations

-TODO Security
+## Security Incident Handling

 # IANA Considerations